 I used: tomatoes, onion, green peppers, celery, cilantro, cucumbers, ham, and ranch dressing.
 You could also use chicken or bacon in place of the ham…or leave the meat out if you just want this as a side.
 We like it as a main dish.

-I use the recipe for Ranch Dressing from Creating Naturally.
-It’s my favorite.
+I use the recipe for Ranch Dressing from The Grocery Shrink.
 Layer everything together and dinner is served.
 This is a PERFECT potluck dish…unless you’re like me and don’t want to share.
 That’s not spiritual is it?
 And so, the clichés end.
 Oops.

 “Cornbread” Salad (S)

-- Cornbread, baked and crumbled (I used Grain Free Sandwich Bread, about ¾ of the loaf for my 8 cup bowl.
-I use blanched almond flour and leave out the honey OR I use Pioneer Woman’s Skillet Cornbread, which is the best option in my opinion.)
+- Cornbread, baked and crumbled (I used Grain Free Sandwich Bread sometimes, about ¾ of the loaf for my 8 cup bowl.
+I use blanched almond flour OR I use Pioneer Woman’s Skillet Cornbread, which is the best option in my opinion.)

 - ¾ cup Ranch Dressing

 - Veggies of your desire: tomatoes, cucumbers, peppers, onion, cilantro, celery, etc.

 - Meat: bacon, ham, turkey or chicken cooked and diced

 - Chop vegetables in the amount that you desire.

 - Alternate in dish with all ingredients: cornbread, ranch, veggies, meat, and cheese.
 Make two layers of everything, ending in cheese.

 - Serve immediately or refrigerate overnight – we like it both ways.